-In his three-hour Archive interview, Howard K. Smith (1914-2002) details his time in Europe at the outbreak of World War II, at first as a Rhodes Scholar at Oxford, later as a member of the United Press, and finally as a foreign correspondent for CBS radio.
+In his three-hour interview, Howard K. Smith (1914-2002) details his time in Europe at the outbreak of World War II, first as a Rhodes Scholar at Oxford, later as a member of the United Press, and finally as a foreign correspondent for CBS radio.
 He describes covering the Nuremberg Trials, meeting Edward R. Murrow, and getting into the realm of television.
 Smith discusses the challenges of writing news for television, and how it differed from writing for print and radio, and chronicles his experiences working on See it Now, CBS Evening News, and Howard K. Smith: News and Comment.
 He reflects on what it meant to be one of "Murrow's Boys," comments on moderating the first Kennedy-Nixon debate, and speaks of his one-on-one interviews with some of the greatest political figures of the 20th century.
-George Herman conducted the interview in Bethesda, MD on October 24, 1997.
+George Herman conducted the interview on October 24, 1997 in Bethesda, MD.